buggyrace/buggy-race-about/docs/teaching/students.md

 experience — ranging from students with no programming exposure outside introductory classes, through to competent web developers, possibly with industrial experience, who might be on the course because they don't have A-level maths.
-The project accomodates this range of ability by letting the students themselves decide how _thoroughly_ they implement each task.
+The project accommodates this range of ability by letting the students themselves decide how _thoroughly_ they implement each task.